GPUOpen-Drivers/AMDVLK/README.md

 ```

 ## Runtime Settings
 The driver exposes many settings that can customize the driver's behavior and facilitate debugging.
-You can add/edit settings in amdPalSettings.cfg file under one of below paths, formatted with one `name,value` pair per line:
+You can add/edit settings in amdVulkanSettings.cfg or amdPalSettings.cfg file under one of below paths, formatted with one `name,value` pair per line:
 * /etc/amd
 * $AMD_CONFIG_DIR
-* $HOME/.config

 Some example settings are listed below: